-The California Department of Public Health (CDPH) permits municipal drinking water systems, regulates contaminant sources, establishes and enforces regulations for the use of reclaimed wastewater, and runs a range of other programs to protect water quality and public health and safety.
-The CDPH also possesses extensive data on water quality for existing systems in the IRWMP Region.
+The State Water Resources Control Board (SWRCB), Division of Drinking Water (DDW) permits municipal drinking water systems, regulates contaminant sources, establishes and enforces regulations for the use of reclaimed wastewater, and runs a range of other programs to protect water quality and public health and safety.
+The DDW also possesses extensive data on water quality for existing systems in the IRWMP Region.

-The CDPH is the lead agency for developing and implementing the Drinking Water Source Assessment and Protection (DWSAP) Program.
+The DDW is the lead agency for developing and implementing the Drinking Water Source Assessment and Protection (DWSAP) Program.
 The drinking water source assessment is the first step in the development of a complete drinking water source protection program.
 The assessment includes a delineation of the area around a drinking water source through which contaminants might move and reach the drinking water supply; an inventory of Possible Contaminating Activities (PCA) that might lead to the release of microbiological or chemical contaminants within the delineated area; and a determination of the PCAs to which the drinking water source is most vulnerable.
 Assessments have been conducted for water systems in the IRWMP Region.
-The CDPH sets Maximum Contaminant Levels (MCL) for trace elements, different types of organic contaminants, microbial (biological) contaminants, trihalomethanes, and many other potential contaminants to ensure that the water is safe for human consumption.
+The SWRCB sets Maximum Contaminant Levels (MCL) for trace elements, different types of organic contaminants, microbial (biological) contaminants, trihalomethanes, and many other potential contaminants to ensure that the water is safe for human consumption.

-The CDPH will be concerned about IRWMP goals for protection of water quality and any IRWMP projects that may negatively impact municipal and domestic beneficial uses.
-The CDPH has produced "The Purple Book," which contains California health laws related to reuse of disinfected tertiary recycled water (CDPH, 2001b), and works with the RWQCBs to ensure protection of water quality and to review projects that propose to make use of reclaimed water.
+The SWRCB will be concerned about IRWMP goals for protection of water quality and any IRWMP projects that may negatively impact municipal and domestic beneficial uses.
+The DDW has produced statutes and regulations related to reuse of disinfected tertiary recycled water and works with the RWQCBs to ensure protection of water quality and to review projects that propose to make use of reclaimed water.
 Any IRWMP projects that include delivery and treatment of surface water would need to meet Title 22 standards.
 At a minimum, water designated for municipal uses cannot contain concentrations of chemical constituents that exceed the MCLs specified in Title 22 of the California Code of Regulations, which are incorporated by reference into the water quality objectives for groundwater in the RWQCB Basin Plan.

-The CDPH distributes and manages a range of grant and loan programs, including the Drinking Water State Revolving Fund, Proposition 50 and Proposition 84 programs to fund necessary drinking water facilities.
+The DDW distributes and manages a range of grant and loan programs, including the Drinking Water State Revolving Fund, Proposition 1 and Proposition 84 programs to fund necessary drinking water facilities.

-3.3.19 U.S. Army Corps of Engineers
+3.3.16 U.S. Army Corps of Engineers